A fill-in question consists of a phrase, sentence, or paragraph with a blank space where a student provides the missing word or words.

 - Click Save.

-Options for a fill in the gaps question:
+Options for a fill-in question:

 This marks the question as a bonus question.